friyk/AMR-Temperature-Sensor/README.md

 # Temperature-Sensor
-Documentation and Files for creating a AMR Battery Temperature Sensor Device
+Documentation and Files for creating a AMR Battery Temperature Sensor Device Included files: CAD STL and 3MF for housing, Arduino IDE C++ Code for ESP32S3

 ## Components
 | Component Name   | Model Used |